 SAVVY TIP: Don’t worry about the fact that the word ‘tenant’ keeps cropping up.
 It doesn’t mean that you’re a tenant in the way you are if you rent property.
 It’s just a bit of legal jargon.

-It might seem a bit grim to think about your will when you’re contemplating buying a home together, but it’s worth knowing that how you own your home could affect who inherits it when you die.
+It might seem a bit grim to think about what happens when you die, when you’re contemplating buying a home together.
+But it’s worth knowing that how you own your home could affect who inherits it when you die.

 When one of you dies, your share of the property automatically passes to your partner even if you haven’t mentioned your house in your will or you haven’t made a will.